MiaoDX/bp_java/README.md

 At first,I wrote my codes according to the third article,but later I found that chances are that when calc the error($\delta$),it can be something wrong,and then I found the second one,It's awesome.But I still assist you read the third artical(first),for it's really expressive.

-## Design and implements
+## Design and implementation

-To not make this page too complex,THE DESIGN PRINCIPLES AND IMPLEMENTS DETAILS OR TRICKS CAN BE FOUND IN [doc/DesignAndImplement.md](DesignAndImplement.md),IT IS A GOOD ARTICLE -.-.
+To not make this page too complex,THE DESIGN PRINCIPLES AND IMPLEMENTATIONS DETAILS OR TRICKS CAN BE FOUND IN [doc/DesignAndImplement.md](DesignAndImplement.md),IT IS A GOOD ARTICLE -.-.

 ## ChangeLog